gdjohnson/TK19/concepts/information logistics.md

 "in the nation's best schools, faculty typically are hired (and tenured) not for their teaching skills, but for their research potential and productivity, reflecting the prevailing attitude since the Gordon and Howell report that the generation of knowledge is more highly valued than the dissemination of knowledge."
 (Gioia 2002)

+"There is a new profession of trail blazers, those who find delight in the task of establishing useful trails through the enormous mass of the common record."
+(Vannevar Bush 1945, "As We May Think")

 # Olah & Carter 2017: Research Debt

 The authors re-frame the "mountainous climb" that is required, to orient within a field, as a "research debt."
 This debt accumulated as a result of poor exposition (a lack of good explainers or introductions), half-digested ideas (that have not yet found a clear, coherent structure of explanation), bad abstractions, and a poor signal to noise ratio of published research.